 Homework will be sent home each Friday please return books by Thursday at the latest.
 Please remember to complete homework in pencil!
 We also ask that homework is completed by the children please!
 As part of the homework each week we will send home a list of spellings for the children to learn.
 Please help your child with these!

-The Year 1 phonics screening check will be taking place in the week beginning 10th June 2019- please see below for more information.
+The Year 1 phonics screening check will be taking place in July 2020- date tbc.

 The Phonics Screening Check is meant to show how well your child can use the phonics skills they’ve learned up to the end of Year 1, and to identify students who need extra phonics help.
 The Department for Education defines the checks as “short, light-touch assessments” that take about four to nine minutes to complete.